Tour of the Chromium Continuous Integration Console

 A tester doesn't compile, so you can't clobber it.
 It simply extracts its build from a builder.
 Testers are triggered when the corresponding builder finishes.

-At the start of each run (that is, at the bottom of each series of steps for a slave), there's a yellow box holding the build number.
+Each time someone commits a change to the repository, the system notifies builders to start their build and test sequences.
+(If they're already busy, the change is queued, which means that more than one change is included in a single run if they're coming in faster than the builders can test.)
+The "changes" column at the left of the waterfall shows who committed a patch and when.
+If you hover over that link, you'll see a summary of the change; click on it to see a little more information.
+The times at the very left are in Pacific time.
+At the start of each run (that is, at the bottom of each series of steps for a build), there's a yellow box holding the build number.
 Clicking on that build-number link shows more information about the run, including in principle the "blamelist" of changes that went into it.
 Every now and then, though, that list of changes is off by one.
 If you need to know for sure, look at the results of the "update" step to see exactly what gclient sync pulled in.

 The "tree" is the sum of the various source repositories used to build the project, being Chromium, ChromiumOS, NativeClient, etc. In Chromium case, it's chrome/src/ plus everything listed in its DEPS file, and a bit more for Google Chrome like trademarked graphics.
 The tree can be "open", "closed" or "throttled".
 The normal state is open.
 When tests break, the tree is closed by putting the word "closed" in the tree status; PRESUBMIT.py checks the status and will block commits, and the build sheriff will act to fix the tree.
 When the tree is throttled, commits are only allowed with specific permission from the build sheriff, generally because the sheriff wants to make sure the tree is stable before opening it up to unlimited commits.